pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 As illustrated in the table above, the BioRECIPE representation of an interaction allows for many interaction attributes to be included.
 Each attribute belongs to one of the following groups:

-- node attributes
+- basic node attributes
-- edge attributes
+- basic edge attributes
 - context attributes
 - provenance attributes